 - The preferred line of clothing for most business events is smart casual.

 - As the case with most countries from Eastern Europe, small bribes are welcomed, and often encouraged by locals, especially if it will contribute to the business development.
 Our Clients should be careful as Romanian authorities condemn such practices;

 - Small talk is welcomed by most Romanians, consequently, be prepared for initial talk to “break the ice”;

 - The country’s folklore is very rich and some people are even in some cases superstitious.
 Being respectful of their culture is vital asset in business communications.

 Interesting facts about Romania?

-- The Romanian town of Sighisoara is the oldest continuously inhabited medieval city in Europe.
-It is also Vlad III’s birthplace;
+- The Romanian town of Sighisoara is the oldest continuously inhabited medieval city in Europe, also birthplace if Vlad the Third.
+It is also UNESCO World Heritage city;